webxoss/webxoss-core/README.md

 In this case, nodejs isn't needed.
 Just serve this project using `nginx`, `apache` or anything else.

-Then, open `http://localhost/path/to/your/project/test.html`.
+Then, open `127.0.0.1` (map to `webxoss-core` folder).
 The browser tab you just opened is a real WEBXOSS server.
 You can open console to see what's inside it.

 Note: